tongtan777/tongtan777/README.md

 - 👀 I’m interested in nature, science, traveling, imaging
 - 🌱 I’m currently learning graphic design and cybersecurity
 - 💞️ I’m looking to collaborate on graphic design
-- 📫 How to reach me @tttongtan on github and instagram
+- 📫 How to reach me: @tttongtan on github and instagram
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: nowadays I draw dinosaurs as a hobby